Modern Slavery Act

 The Society has identified a number of areas of heightened risk in relation to its operations; these have not changed since the last reporting period, as the Society has not made any significant changes to its activities and processes.

 The Society has undertaken due diligence to reduce the risk of human trafficking and slavery within its operations and supply chains.
-Due diligence has been undertaken on a number of levels, linked to the level of perceived risk, from writing to and obtaining confirmations from major catering suppliers, overseas conservation partners and all suppliers with whom the Society has had expenditure in excess of £100k over the 12 months prior to the date of this statement.
+Written confirmation is obtained from conservation partners and all suppliers with whom the Society has had expenditure in excess of £100,000 over the 12 months prior to the date of this statement.
 Where possible, additional assurance has been taken, by verifying the Modern Slavery Act statements of qualifying organisations.

 Our Supply Chain